Enquire now

 Conclusion

 Dialysis is one of the best lifesaving treatment options for people having kidney failure or damaged kidneys.
 The patient is put on dialysis for indefinite time, otherwise, the only option is a kidney transplant.
 Different types of dialysis are discussed above.
-There are people who might choose to perform dialysis at home, while some choose to stay at the hospital.
-If you are recommended for dialysis, then your doctor will determine the dialysis options with you so that treatment suitable for you can be identified.
+There are people who might choose to perform dialysis at home, while others choose to stay at the hospital.
+If you are recommended for dialysis, then your nephrologist will determine the dialysis options with you so that treatment suitable for you can be identified.

 Is dialysis painful?